Our Latest News

 An Environmental Monitoring Program (EMP) is critical for understanding the hygienic state of your facility.
 When done correctly, it provides valuable insight on how well your Good Manufacturing Practices and pre-requisite programs operate.
 But, just going through the motions is time-consuming and costly.
 Critical thinking and committed data analysis help to drive strategic improvements.
 Below are some tips for operating a successful EMP:

-- Not all buffers are equal.
-Using the right one means that it is compatible with your sanitizer, testing platform and has the correct timeline for viability.
+The right buffer is compatible with your sanitizer, testing platform and has the correct timeline for viability.

-- Evolve.
 You and your team work hard to collect all the information from your EMP.
-Track results in a spreadsheet or automated system and utilize heat maps for a visual picture of the hygiene in your facility.
+Track results in an Excel or system and use heat maps for a visual of the hygiene in your facility.
 Revisit your program at least yearly.

 Finally, time and temperature are often critical control points in the manufacturing process.
 They also ensure quality for sticks and swabs.
-Do not let all your hard work go to waste because you sent out your samples incorrectly or they sat in the fridge too long.
+Do not let all your hard work go to waste because you sent out your samples mistakenly.
 Both can impact the viability of your swabs as significant die-offs can occur.
 Swabs and sponges should be shipped under the proper conditions to maintain a temperature of 0-10°C. Check with your manufacturer for the timeline most appropriate for your sampling tool.

-If you need assistance with implementing a strong Environmental Monitoring Program, or have any questions regarding sampling devices and buffers, please reach out to us at nqacdublincustomerservice@us.nestle.com and we will be happy to answer any questions you may have.
+If you need assistance with your program, or have questions, reach out to us at We will be happy to answer any questions you may have.

 No Price Increase for 2022

 NQAC Dublin is here to help you prepare for next year’s testing budget.
-We are proud to announce there will not be an overall percent price increase applied to our methods and services in 2022.
-For any questions, our prices can be found using our online submission portal or contact our Customer Service team at nqacdublincustomerservice@us.nestle.com.
+We are proud to announce there will not be an overall percent price increase applied to our methods in 2022.
+For questions, prices can be found using our portal or contact us at nqacdublincustomerservice@us.nestle.com.

 Analysis Portfolio Updates